gnugat/gnugat.github.io/_sculpin/source/_posts/2016-07-20-mars-rover-landing-event.md

 [Event Sourcing](/2016/06/15/mars-rover-introduction.html#event-sourcing) is
 all about recording significant actions.
-Landing a rover seems significant enough, so that's what `LandroverHandler` should do:
+Landing a rover seems significant enough, so that's what `LandRoverHandler` should do:

 ```php
 <?php